 This means the brain is more likely to be stimulated from a familiar event that occurs in an unpredicted situation, or when the unfamiliar stimulus appears against the expectations (Matsumoto et al. 2007).

 What is a peloton hike?
 Peloton hike is a walking class collection where you progressively add incline on the treadmill.
 This helps to engage different muscle groups, elevates the heart rate, and increases the metabolic rate.
-It also helps to increase muscle endurance and
+It also helps to increase muscle endurance.

 Why peloton hike is good?
 As a whole, the peloton hike is good because it allows increasing the heart rate and intensity of the walking workouts, without increasing the speed.
 Increasing the intensity without adding more speed helps to reduce excess weight, without adding more pressure on the joints.